MicrosoftDocs/customer-insights/ci-docs/segment-builder-aspects.md

 1. Organize your segment with rules and subrules.
 Each rule or subrule consists of conditions.
 Combine the conditions with logical operators.

-1. Choose the [relationship path](relationships.md) between entities that applies to a rule.
+1. Choose the [relationship path](relationships.md) between tables that applies to a rule.
 The relationship path determines which attributes can be used in a condition.

 1. Manage rules and subrules.
 Change the position of a rule or delete it.